fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 **Export data by taosdump**

-TDengine provides a convenient database export tool, taosdump.
+DThouse provides a convenient database export tool, taosdump.
 Users can choose to export all databases, a database or a table in a database, all data or data for a time period, or even just the definition of a table as needed.
-Please refer to the blog: [User Guide of TDengine DUMP Tool](https://www.taosdata.com/blog/2020/03/09/1334.html)
+Please refer to the blog: [User Guide of DThouse DUMP Tool](https://www.taosdata.com/blog/2020/03/09/1334.html)

 ## <a class="anchor" id="status"></a> System Connection and Task Query Management